Chambers & Partners

 Jason is presently advising a wide range of interests in respect of insurance and reinsurance issues arising out of COVID-19, including the proper construction of business interruption wording (with and without a physical damage proviso), aggregation, “hours limit” clauses, causation (Orient Express etc.) and quantum.
+Jason has recently advised a chain of Michelin star restaurants in this respect.
 Ongoing work also includes advising with respect to trade credit insurance policies and D&O insurance.

 In addition to his shipbuilding and superyacht work, Jason acts frequently in a range of pure construction matters.
 He has received instructions on claims involving a wide range of issues, including disputes arising from design flaws, delays, suspension and termination of work, loss and expense entitlements, and the question of whether premises are unfit for purpose pursuant to the Defective Premises Act 1972.
 He is accordingly familiar with the standard form contracts in this area, including FIDIC, JCT, ICE and RIBA.

 Jason’s work in this area involves both domestic and offshore construction projects, and he was recently instructed to advise with respect to a number of high-value claims concerning an offshore oil rig.
 He is also regularly instructed to advise parties during the course of ongoing projects, which often include a host of professional negligence issues.
 Recent arbitral work includes a multi-million pound property construction dispute on JCT terms (as sole counsel), and a multi-million dollar ICC dispute arising out of the construction of the South Stream pipeline project.